LLC Licenses: Everything You Need to Know

 The United States doesn’t have a VAT tax.
 But many other countries do.
 For example, the UK charges a 20% VAT tax on many products.

+So if your US business plans to sell products to EU consumers, you’ll be bound to collect and remit VAT to local authorities.
 Likewise, suppose your business purchases supply materials from the EU or commissions local services.
 In that case, the EU company will have to charge you a VAT.

 But if you have a valid VAT number associated with your business, then you could benefit from the reverse-charge mechanism.
 This system lets you receive a tax credit for all the VAT paid to another company if you provide a valid local tax identification number.